wujie3375/wujie3375.github.io/awards.md

   **VOLUNTEER**, *2023 Annual Meeting of the Chinese Physical Society, Division of Gravitation  and Relativity Astrophysics*, Chongqing, China
 -  **Apr 2023:**
   **PARTICIPANT**, *Chongqing Theoretical Physics Frontier Academic Seminar*, Chongqing, China

+---

+I don't really see the point in writing these; just think of them as a way to keep track, kind of like collecting stamps. 😉